Reivajar/datathink_2023/README.md

 ## Acknowledgments

-The Co-Sense unit has been designed by Dr. Sachit Mahajan (sachit.mahajan@gess.ethz.ch) at the Chair Computation Social Science as part of the [Co-Evolving City Project (CoCi)](https://coss.ethz.ch/research/CoCi.html) which has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 re- search and innovation programme under grant agreement No. 833168.
+The Co-Sense unit and the associated software has been designed by Dr. Sachit Mahajan (sachit.mahajan@gess.ethz.ch) at the Chair Computation Social Science as part of the [Co-Evolving City Project (CoCi)](https://coss.ethz.ch/research/CoCi.html) which has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 re- search and innovation programme under grant agreement No. 833168.
 Javier Argota Sánchez-Vaquerizo's research is as well supported by CoCi (ERC grant).

 <img src="coci_erc_logo.jpg" alt="CoCi ERC logo" style="height: 200px;"/>